awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-statistics.md

 ## How Cache Statistics Charts Are Related to Data in the CloudFront Access Logs<a name="cache-statistics-data"></a>

 The following table shows how cache statistics charts in the CloudFront console correspond with values in CloudFront access logs\.
-For more information about CloudFront access logs, see [Configuring and Using Standard Logs \(Access Logs\)](AccessLogs.md)\.
+For more information about CloudFront access logs, see [Configuring and using standard logs \(access logs\)](AccessLogs.md)\.

 **Total Requests**
 This chart shows the total number of requests for all HTTP status codes \(for example, 200 or 404\) and all methods \(for example, `GET`, `HEAD`, or `POST`\)\.
 Total requests shown in this chart equal the total number of requests in the access log files for the same time period\.